 Chinese greetings: How to say hello in Mandarin

 It’s the start of a conversation, and as they say in some languages: a good start is half the work.
 Learn how to say these Chinese greetings.
-We list 11 Chinese greetings here, ranging from casual to formal.
+We list the most common Chinese greetings here, ranging from casual to formal.

 Chinese greeting #1: Hello there